Mitch Garver Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- In his last appearance on Tuesday against the Houston Astros, the right-hander went six innings, allowing five earned runs while surrendering eight hits.
+- The right-hander last appeared on Wednesday against the Houston Astros, when he tossed six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.